 The initial public offering price per share is substantially higher than the pro forma net tangible book value per share of our common stock outstanding prior to this offering.
-As a result, investors purchasing common stock in this offering will experience immediate substantial dilution of \$15.68 per share, based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the range of the initial public offering price listed on the cover page of this prospectus.
+As a result, investors purchasing common stock in this offering will experience immediate substantial dilution of \$16.97 per share, based on an initial public offering price of \$19.00 per share.
 In addition, we have issued options to acquire common stock at prices significantly below the initial public offering price and to the extent outstanding options are ultimately exercised, there will be further dilution to investors in this offering.
 In addition, we may raise additional capital through public or private equity or debt offerings, subject to market conditions.
 To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance could result in further dilution to our stockholders.